Euphorbia Pallas: medicinal properties and contraindications. Man-root: application and beneficial properties, reviews

 Dosage form and dosage.

-Infusion number 1 (treatment): 5 gr. crushed milkweed root pour 400 - 500 ml. steep boiling water, insist 30 - 60 minutes. strain.
-Take 1 tablespoon 2-4 times a day.
+Infusion No. 1 (treatment): 5 g. pour 400 - 500 ml of chopped milkweed root. boiling water, leave for 30 - 60 minutes. strain.
+Take 1 tablespoon 2 - 4 times a day.
 The course of treatment is 21 - 30 days, a break of 1 month and so 3 - 5 courses per year.

-Infusion number 2 (prevention): 2 gr. crushed milkweed root pour 1 cup (200 ml.) of boiling water, leave for 30 - 60 minutes. strain.
+Infusion No. 2 (prevention): 2 g. crushed milkweed root, pour 1 cup (200 ml) of boiling water, leave for 30 - 60 minutes. strain.
 Take 1 tablespoon 3 times a day.
 Preventive course 21 - 30 days.

-Tincture No. 1 (treatment): 25 gr. roots per 500 ml.
+Tincture No. 1 (treatment): 25 g. roots per 500 ml.
 40% alcohol or vodka (1:20).
-Insist 7 - 10 days, strain.
+Leave for 7 - 10 days, strain.
 Take 20 drops per 50 ml. water before meals 3 times a day.
 The course of treatment is 21 - 30 days.

-Tincture number 2 (prevention): 10 gr. roots per 500 ml.
+Tincture No. 2 (prevention): 10 g. roots per 500 ml.
 40% alcohol or vodka (1:50).
-Insist 7 - 10 days, strain.
+Leave for 7 - 10 days, strain.
 Take 20 drops per 50 ml. water before meals 3 times a day.
 Preventive course 21 - 30 days.

 In oncology - from several months to 1 year.